Tropical garden

 A tropical garden is a type of garden that features tropical plants and requires heavy rainfall or a decent irrigation or sprinkler system for watering.
 These gardens typically need fertilizer and heavy mulching.

 Tropical gardens are no longer exclusive to tropical areas.
-Many gardeners in cooler climates are adopting the tropical garden design, which is possible through careful choice of plants and flowers.
+Many gardeners in cooler climates are adopting the tropical garden design, which is possible through the selection of hardier tropical plants which can survive subtropical or even temperate climates, or through the use of a greenhouse.
 Main features include plants with very large leaves, vegetation that builds in height towards the back of the garden, creating a dense garden.
 Large plants and small trees hang over the garden, leaving sunlight to hit the ground directly.

 Tropical plants

 The following are some examples of tropical plants to be used in tropical gardens or as indoor plants.

 Hoyas

 Hoyas are known as the “Wax Flowers” due to their texture and almost unreal appearance.
 They need relatively warm and humid conditions, but depending on the specific variety of Hoya, they can endure heavy rainfall for some months during the wet seasons just as they may also be exposed to long dry periods.
 They are commonly used indoors.
 They need indirect light, but the amount or required light depends on the variety.
 They need small amounts of water and the soil is to be kept slightly dry since a very wet soil can end up killing this kind of plant.
 They can be grown in pots that are not too big or in hanging baskets.
 They grow better if kept at a minimum temperature of 15 degree Celsius (59 Fahrenheit).